-You’ll need to put the work in but once you have a steady flow of consistent traffic to your blog, you’ll be set and any work you complete in the future will simply stack up and up and continue to earn you money for potentially years to come and all while you’re mowing the lawn, making dinner, sleeping or walking the dog!
+You’ll need to put the work in but once you have a steady flow of consistent traffic to your blog, you’ll be set and any work you complete in the future will simply stack up and up and continue to earn you money for years to come while you’re mowing the lawn, making dinner, sleeping or walking the dog!

 The Creative Exchange / Unsplash

 Personally, I believe we’re here to create our best lives.